n7tae/mvoice/README.md

 3) **Quick Key** is a single press button that will send a 200 millisecond transmission.
 This is useful when trying to get the attention of a Net Control Operator when your are participating in a Net.
 It could also be useful if you are trying to do a direct callsign route when you are behind a firewall you can't configure.

-## To do
+## Language support

+Thanks to IU5HKX, *mvoice* is now available in Italian.

-If you would like *mvoice* GUI to use a different langauge, I could use your help!
-Send me an E-mail at the address below.
+If you would like to add another language to *mvoice* GUI to use a different langauge, I would welcome a pull request.
+To get started, see https://www.gnu.org/software/gettext/manual/html_node/index.html.

 de n7tae (at) tearly (dot) net